vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 ```

-### Deploy Defender for Endpoint using the playbook and command
+### Apply the above playbook using the following command

 Replace the corresponding paths and channel in the below command as per your requirement